 - Pokemon HOME connectivity

-The February 27 reveal trailer shows a glimpse at the sprawling landscape of the new open-world region, giving players insight into what the Gen IX location will look like during the day, in the evening, and at nighttime.
+Scarlet & Violet’s reveal trailer from February 27 featured a glimpse at the sprawling landscape of the new open-world region, giving players insight into what the Gen 9 location will look like during the day, in the evening, and at nighttime.

-A city is also shown, with a giant tower in the middle (what could this be?), as well as the male protagonist and their house and bedroom.
+A city is also shown, with a giant tower in the middle, as well as the male protagonist and their house and bedroom.

-In a first for the series, The Pokemon Company confirmed on their website that Gen 9 will have full open-world gameplay.
+In a first for the series, The Pokemon Company has confirmed that Pokemon Scarlet & Violet will have full open-world gameplay.

 While Legends Arceus had large sections split into maps that trainers could warp between, Scarlet and Violet will be “seamless.”
 This means no loading screens for different areas – it will all load in as one.